 Otoacoustic emissions are a wonderful tool the audiologists at Otolaryngology Specialists of North Texas use to evaluate the cochlear function of very young children.
 This is an objective measure, so there is no response required from the patient and therefore perfect for infants or other patients who may be difficult to evaluate using standard audiometry.
 Otoacoustic emissions are low-intensity sounds emitted by functioning cochlear outer hair cells.
 Distortion product otoacoustic emissions are measured by presenting two simultaneous tones of different frequencies to the ear and then measuring the resulting emission that is produced in the cochlea.
 Normal emissions are obtained if the hearing thresholds are 30-40 dBHL or better, or if the middle ear system is not compromised (otitis media, etc).
 The OAE test does not quantify hearing threshold level and does not assess the integrity of the neural transmission of sound from the auditory nerve to the brainstem.

 Hearing Aid Evaluation

 Hearing aid evaluation or an audiological evaluation is conducted following a careful patient history and examination by the audiologists and otolaryngologists of Otolaryngology Specialists of North Texas.

-Audiologists Mary Gamble and Denise E. Koehler and otolaryngologists Dr. Rohn and Dr. Gamble of Otolaryngology Specialists of North Texas are highly experienced and uniquely qualified to identify a wide variety of pathology and underlying medical conditions of the hearing and balance systems.
+Audiologists and otolaryngologists, Dr. Rohn, Dr. Gamble and Dr. Kubala of Otolaryngology Specialists of North Texas are highly experienced and uniquely qualified to identify a wide variety of pathology and underlying medical conditions of the hearing and balance systems.